cisagov/cisagov/README.md

 Welcome to `cisagov`, the GitHub home for the Cybersecurity and Infrastructure Security Agency (CISA)!

-This repository is aimed to make it easier to get working with GitHub and Free and Open Source Software (FOSS) for people who work at or with CISA.
+This repository aims to make it easier to get working with GitHub and Free and Open Source Software (FOSS) for people who work at or with CISA.

 For developer-focused documentation and guides, please visit our